 In summary, when clear evidence of laboratory error exists, laboratory testing results should be invalidated.
 When evidence of laboratory error remains unclear, a full-scale OOS investigation should be conducted by the manufacturing firm to determine what caused the unexpected results.

-It should not be assumed that OOS test results are attributable to analytical error without performing and documenting an investigation.
+OOS test results should not be attributed to analytical error without completing an investigation that clearly establishes a laboratory root cause.
 Both the initial laboratory assessment and the following OOS investigation should be documented fully.